ctag/chevaline_alpha/README.md

 The real problem is that both computers had authentic access, and this shit is inexcusable.

+*Update: Canvas doesn't pull this shit, it appears you may log in (with my app installed as well) to multiple sessions.*

 #### Why is your app complete shit?

 You know what?
 I really considered making a beautiful javascript application.
 I was going to listen for log in, log out, and appropriately match keepalive calls to make the session persist.
 Then I realised that fighting bullshit with fire, while smelly, is way more fun.
 This program doesn't care if you're currently logged in or not, it will contact UAH every few minutes with a keep alive request regardless.

 #### What if I want to make your app *not* complete shit?

 Pull requests welcome.
-You may also email me or ge in contact some other way, the more people who use this app, the more likely I am to actually maintain it.
+You may also email me or get in contact some other way, the more people who use this app, the more likely I am to actually maintain it.

 ### Unrelated